-The coordinated assessment agency will be completing the Housing Prioritization Tool on all referrals.
-The HPT will be completed upon referral as quickly as possible for all clients and will be completed in HMIS for all HMIS participating projects.
-Any project that does not participate in HMIS or has projects that are not included in HMIS must complete a paper or electronic version of the HPT and maintain completed assessment forms for their individual clients.
+The coordinated assessment agency will complete the Housing Prioritization Tool on all referrals.
+The HPT will be completed upon referral as quickly as possible for all clients.
+Community agencies that agree to complete assessments and have participated in HPT assessment training may also administer the assessment on homeless individuals they encounter in the community.
+Agencies with access to HMIS should complete the assessment within the system and should submit a hard copy of the assessment form to the coordinated assessment agency.
+Any agency completing HPT assessments that does not participate in HMIS must complete a paper or electronic version of the HPT and submit a copy of the assessment to the Coordinated Assessment Agency for inclusion in HMIS.

-While it is ideal that all clients who will be included in the Housing Prioritization List will already be connected with a sheltering program or street outreach team, the CoC is aware that some clients may be most comfortable seeking services at agencies that are not a sheltering or outreach team.
-For this reason, any agency that engages a client that is currently unsheltered and should be included in the Housing Prioritization List, will refer that client to the coordinated assessment agency for the CoC.
+While it is ideal that all clients who will be included in the Housing Prioritization List will already be connected with a sheltering program or street outreach team, the HPAC is aware that some clients may be most comfortable seeking services at agencies that are not a sheltering or outreach team.
+For this reason, any agency that engages a client that is currently unsheltered and should be included in the Housing Prioritization List, will refer that client to the coordinated assessment agency for the HPAC.
 The coordinated assessment agency will then complete the HPT for the client to ensure that if it is appropriate, they will be included on the Housing Prioritization List and will be prioritized for housing opportunities.